-In Foundation Stage children have daily discreet phonics lessons (Jolly Phonics following Letters and Sounds).
+In Foundation Stage children have daily discrete phonics lessons (Floppy's Phonics- accredited by the DfE).
 Children have opportunities to develop their communication, language and literacy skills on a daily basis in both adult led and child initiated activities.

 Key Stage 1